 Isaac Newton: Philosophiæ Naturalis Principia Mathematica.
 Preface*

-The site is for someone who is interested in these topics but did not study them at university.
+The site is for someone who did not study these topics at university.

 To provide short descriptions of, and links to, expert material that covers the topics in an accurate but understandable way.